elizabethsiegle/remote-mcp-server-authless-rickroll/README.md

-# Building a Remote MCP Server on Cloudflare (Without Auth)
+# Building a Remote MCP Server to Generate Podcasts (and rickroll) on Cloudflare w/o auth

 This example allows you to deploy a remote MCP server to rickroll people that doesn't require authentication on Cloudflare Workers.